meesha7/Enfaria/README.md

 # Enfaria

-Enfaria is a work-in-progress multiplayer game inspired by Stardew Valley.
+Enfaria is a work-in-progress singleplayer game inspired by Stardew Valley.
 It is currently in a very early phase of development and as such, any information put here would quickly become obsolete.

-### Running the project

-Run `scripts/release.sh`.

-Run `release/web/enfaria-web(.exe)`

-Run `release/server/enfaria-server(.exe)`

-Finally, run the game! (`release/enfaria-game(.exe)`)
+For the old multiplayer version, switch to branch `multiplayer`.

+## Dependencies

+You need the SDL2.0 development libraries installed, follow the instructions [here](https://github.com/Rust-SDL2/rust-sdl2#sdl20-development-libraries).

+To statically link SDL2, you can use the `static` feature of this project.

 ## Contributing

 All contributions are welcome, a dedicated Discord will be made as soon as there are more people willing to contribute!

-### DB

-You need a MariaDB/MySQL database.

-Set it up by running `scripts/database.sh`.